pymanga/website/web/content/en/docs/Example_I_OGS_BETTINA/_index.md

 ---
-title: "Example model: The coupling of OGS and BETTINA"
+title: "Example I: The coupling of OGS and BETTINA"
-linkTitle: "Example model: The coupling of OGS and BETTINA"
+linkTitle: "Example I: The coupling of OGS and BETTINA"
-weight: 3
+weight: 4
 description:
 ---